datahub-project/datahub/docs/api/tutorials/forms.md

 ```commandline
 datahub forms get --urn {urn}
 ```
-For Example, you can run `datahub forms get --urn urn:li:form:123456`.
+For example, you can run `datahub forms get --urn urn:li:form:123456`.

 If successful, you should see metadata about your form returned like below.